WednyFernandes/traduzai/README.md

 8. Choose CSV export when processing completes

 ### Step 4: Translation Workflow

+#### Method 1: Using Google Sheets (Recommended)
 1. **Export CSV**: Export your processed variables to CSV format
+2. **Open in Google Sheets**: Import the CSV file into Google Sheets
+3. **Add translation rows**: Create new rows below the original content for each target language
+4. **Use Google Translate**: Utilize Google Sheets' built-in Google Translate function for each target language column
+5. **Handle line breaks**: After translation, replace all `\n` characters with `^n` in the translated content (this is required for Illustrator compatibility)
+   - You can do this in Google Sheets using Find & Replace: Find `\n` and replace with `^n`
+   - Alternatively, use Illustrator's Find & Replace feature after importing
+6. **Export translated CSV**: Download the completed CSV with all language versions

+#### Method 2: Using AI Translation
+1. **Export CSV**: Export your processed variables to CSV format
-2. **Translate the CSV**: Use an AI (e.g., ChatGPT) to translate and localize the CSV for your target language, keeping the CSV line formatting.
+2. **Translate with AI**: Use an AI service (e.g., ChatGPT) to translate and localize the CSV for your target language, keeping the CSV line formatting.
 Example prompt:

    > Translate and localize the following CSV content to [target language], keeping the CSV line formatting exactly as provided.
+Replace any \n line breaks with ^n for Illustrator compatibility.

+#### Final Steps
-3. **Load variable library**: Load the translated CSV as your variable library and select the desired dataset for your document.
+3. **Load variable library**: Load the translated CSV as your variable library and select the desired dataset for your document
 4. **Apply translations**: Use Illustrator's variables panel to apply translations

-   > Translate and localize the following CSV content to [target language], keeping the CSV line formatting exactly as provided.

-7. **Load variable library**: Load the translated CSV as your variable library and select the desired dataset for your document.

 ## 📊 CSV Output Format